 Maine has a long history in the shipbuilding and paper industries, both of which used asbestos and put workers at risk of exposure and illness.
 A dedicated Maine mesothelioma lawyer can assist families in getting the help they need and compensation they deserve.

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, it’s important to note that you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your Maine, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your Maine, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.